Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 The **Web of Trust** is a decentralized trust model addressing the issues of public key authentication in a CA-based PKI system.
 An example of Web of Trust is PGP (Pretty Good Privacy) and its open-source implementation GPG (GNU PGP Guard).

+## Quantum Cryptography

+Quantum computers are starting to appear, and they have much higher computing power than modern computers.
+This will change the current cryptography, since algorithms that are unbreakable today could be brute-forced by quantum computers.
+Symmetric algorithms would resist pretty well, but asymmetric algorithms are more at risk (relying on factoring or discrete logarithm).

+**Post-quantum cryptography** is the modification of modern cryptography to make it resistant to brute-force, even with quantum computers.